 - Skip a workout.
 If you feel like you might be getting sick but aren’t sure, don’t go to the gym.
 Your body needs all its extra resources to fend off whatever virus or bacteria you’ve been exposed to, so save all the energy you’ve got.

 - Eat well.
 You may be disinclined to eat if you aren’t feeling well, but be sure that whatever you do manage to get down is nutritious and healthy.
 It’s not a good idea to eat foods that induce inflammation (simple sugars and starches) when your body is already weakened.
 Green juice is a great way to get extra nutrition.

 - Take your vitamins.
 One of the most consistent things I’ve noticed that correlates with my health is how often I take my multivitamin and vitamin D. I take a food-based multivitamin from Megafood.
 Many people are vitamin D deficient, so it is worth getting your levels checked even if you live in a sunny area.
 To keep mine in a healthy range I take 2,000-4,000 IU vitamin D3 (Carlson), depending on the season.

 Since someone will probably ask, no I do not get flu shots.
 I have nothing against them, but as you can imagine a painful injection to prevent illnesses I don’t get is not a huge priority for me.
 I may regret this someday.

 Also, I do not take echinacea.
 Every rigorous analysis I’ve seen says it doesn’t work, and it has never been effective for me.
 Take it if you like, but probably any benefit you get is due to the placebo effect.

 Originally published Sept 28, 2009.
-Full disclosure, since writing this I had a brief spell of pneumonia in the summer of 2010 that I seemed to catch from my boyfriend.
+Full disclosure, since writing this I had a brief spell of pneumonia in the summer of 2010 that I seemed to catch from my boyfriend (now husband).
 It was apparently a very virulent strain, since pneumonia is not typically contagious.
 I’ve not been sick since.